dustin1q/WPP/src/content/nativeCSS/pseudo-content-attr.md

 ---
 title: Pseudo Content & attr()
 cat: native-css
 desc: Using attr() functions to apply values to the content property of a psedo element.
-The example below.
+The example below passes a string value through the HTML data-lable attribute.
+In CSS this value is applied to the content property of the :before pseudo element using the attr() function.
 ---

 <html-code>